View current

 Level 1 - Local Response Teams (LRT)

-• Report up to relevant senior manager and the UIMT (if activated).
+(25) Report up to relevant senior manager and the University Incident Management Team (if activated).

 Level 2 – University Incident Management Team (UIMT)

-• See appendix 7.1 for UIMT basic composition.
+(30) See section 7 Appendix for UIMT basic composition.

 Level 3 – Crisis Management Team (CMT)

-• See appendix 7.2 for CMT basic composition.
+(37) See section 7 Appendix for CMT basic composition.

-Plans detail and structure response and recovery actions and tasks.
-They exist at all levels of the incident response structure and are developed, practiced and tested during the preparedness phase.
+(38) Plans detail and structure response and recovery actions and tasks.
+They exist at all levels of the incident response structure and are developed, practised and tested during the preparedness phase.

 Plans within the Incident Management Process are: